 A power washer provides high-power jets of hot water to remove contaminants such as dirt, grime, moss, lichen, and algae from a block paved surface.

 Power washing is generally more effective than pressure washing, but it’s also more likely to cause damage if not carried out by a professional.
+A block paving driveway can significantly benefit from a power wash due to it ability to remove stains commonly found on block paving driveways.

 Very effective (if done correctly)